 |Call transfer or conference call key (curved arrow and a head)|

 |Voicemail key (flying envelope), which flashes when you have new voicemail (the indicator light at the top of the phone also flashes)|

-Voicemail is not enabled by default with your new IP Phone but you may request the service to be activated by emailing firstname.lastname@example.org.
+Voicemail is not enabled by default with your new IP Phone but you may request the service.

-Once you have been issued with a new IP Phone and emailed your request, you will be able to activate your voicemail by dialling 8899 on your phone (the voicemail service) and following the recorded tutorial.
+Once you have requested voicemail, you will be able to activate it by dialling 8899 on your phone (the voicemail service) and following the recorded tutorial.
 Your initial password will be your extension number.